ardooe/personal-favourites/README.md

 List of personal favourites (libraries, frameworks, etc.).

-## Databases

-* [Apache Cassandra](https://cassandra.apache.org/) - Distributed NoSQL database.
-Easy to configure across several machines.

 ## Frameworks & APIs

 * [Keras](https://keras.io) - High-level neural networks API for Python.
 Fast experimentation and user friendly, runs on top of TensorFlow, CNTK or Theano.
-* [Micronaut](http://micronaut.io/) - Modern JVM-based full stack framework
-* [NativeScript](https://nativescript.org) - Build native mobile apps with Angular (TypeScript or JavaScript)
-* [Play Framework](https://playframework.com/) - High Velocity Web Framework.
-Java and Scala, quite straightforward for RESTful services & web
-* [Ratpack](https://ratpack.io/) - A modern micro framework for Java.
-Scalable and non-blocking, runs on [Netty](http://netty.io/).
-* [Spark Framework](http://sparkjava.com) - A micro framework for Java 8.
+* [Spark Framework](http://sparkjava.com) - A micro framework for Java/Kotlin.
 What I like about it is that you get a working web app fast without much configuration.
-* [Vert.x](http://vertx.io/) - A tool-kit for building asynchronous, reactive fast applications on the JVM.
-Easy to grasp, good for microservices.
+I have done multiple APIs in production with this one.

 ## Libraries

 * [D3.js](https://d3js.org) - Manipulate documents based on data.
 DataViz or anything you can think of.
-* [HikariCP](https://brettwooldridge.github.io/HikariCP/) - Well configurable, fast JDBC connection pool
+* [HikariCP](https://brettwooldridge.github.io/HikariCP/) - Well configurable, fast JDBC connection pool, I always use this if I need a connection pool for Java-based stuff.
 * [Sql2o](https://www.sql2o.org/) - Easy, fast SQL to object for Java.
-You can build your own ORM around this library.
+You can build your own ORM around this library (not that you should).
 * [Three.js](https://threejs.org) - 3D library for JavaScript.
 Easy to work with after initial head scratching.

 ## Tools

 * [Emmet](https://emmet.io) - Toolkit for Web developers, HTML generator.
 Essential, use it.
+Built in with VSCode
-* [nvm](https://github.com/creationix/nvm) - Node.js Version Manager
+* [nvm](https://github.com/creationix/nvm) - Node.js Version Manager, can't really live without this.